How to Live Lent as a Busy Mother

 3. Get creative.

 Shake up everyday habits in little ways.
-Change your homepage from email to something more meaningful, like a website with prayer and scripture for daily reflection.
 Stop yourself before turning on the radio or TV first thing in the morning, and simply sit in the silence.
-Make your cup of coffee at home instead of grabbing a latte while running errands, and donate the extra $3 instead.
+Make your cup of coffee at home instead of grabbing a latte while running errands, and donate the extra $5 instead.
+Put a prayer app where your social media apps usually live on your phone, and let your impulse to scroll lead you into prayer instead.

 Even in the busy whirl of work-kids-home-repeat, we can all find small ways to break out of our routine and become more mindful of how we’re living during Lent.

 Multi-task: Combine Lenten practices with spring cleaning.
-I’ve been inspired by the “40 Bags in 40 Days” challenge to rid our home of extra clothes and household goods.
-What haven’t we used in years?
-What could someone else use that we don’t want?
+Check out the “40 Bags in 40 Days” challenge to rid your home of extra clothes and household goods.
+What haven’t you used in years?
+What could someone else use that you don’t want?

 I’ve always been haunted by the teachings of the early church fathers that the unworn clothes in our closets belong to the poor.
 So digging through and giving away has been a wonderful Lenten practice—and jumpstarts our spring cleaning, too!